 What is bone graft?

-Bone graft is a surgical process in which missing, too soft, or damaged bone is replaced or repaired.
+bone graft dental is a surgical process in which missing, too soft, or damaged bone is replaced or repaired.
 This is carried out using bone harvested from the patient’s body, (a process called autologous) or from a third party (usually form a bone bank) or better still by using a synthetic substance.
-The natural bone of the patient is allowed to undergo grafting or fusion period to gain enough support.
+The natural bone of the patient is allowed to undergo a grafting or fusion period to gain enough support.

 Dental bone graft

 A dental bone graft is a process that involves a dental surgeon taking bone from your body or from a bone bank or using a synthetic bone material to infuse it in your jawbone to give it strength and enough support to be able to accommodate a dental implant.
 If your jawbone is perforated, too soft, or too thin, a dentist may recommend a dental bone graft before you can proceed to receive a dental implant.
 Usually, any form of jawbone loss may require a dental bone graft before a patient can receive an implant.
 This is necessary since the jawbone is the base where every tooth is grafted.
-So if there is a bone loss along the axis where you require a tooth or set of teeth implant, a dental bone graft is the obvious solution.
+So if there is a bone loss along the axis where you require a tooth or set of teeth implants, a dental bone graft is the obvious solution.

 Our patients love being treated at our locations, with consistent 5-star ratings across the board.